-Marandi can’t be made J’khand leader of opposition as defection case pending: govt to HC | Politics
+Marandi can’t be made J’khand leader of opposition as defection case pending: Govt to HC | Politics

 - India

-The Jharkhand government on Tuesday told the high court that BJP state president Babulal Marandi cannot be made the leader of the opposition in the assembly as a defection case against him is yet to be cleared.
+The Jharkhand government has told the high court that BJP state president Babulal Marandi cannot be made the leader of the opposition in the assembly as a defection case against him is yet to be cleared.

-Marandi, a former chief minister, was later elected as leader of the BJP Legislative Party.
+Marandi, a former chief minister, was later elected as the leader of the BJP Legislative Party.

 However, as a defection case is pending against him before the Speaker's court, he does not qualify as the leader of the opposition, Sibal argued.